 44. Tuesdays on the Terrace at MCA Chicago

 There’s no shortage of free live music outdoors during Chicago summers, including at the Museum of Contemporary Art.
-Tuesdays on the Terrace is a popular music series celebrating Chicago musicians on the MCA’s outdoor terrace that runs from June 24 to August 26.
+Tuesdays on the Terrace is a popular music series celebrating Chicago musicians on the MCA’s outdoor terrace that runs through August 25.

 This festival toasts the craft brewing community of Malt Row in Ravenswood.
 Sample beers from Dovetail Brewery, Begyle Brewing, and Half Acre while listening to live music at Ravenswood On Tap.